eamadit/eamadit/README.md

 9. Check compatibility issues with the drivers included in the different available GNURadio builds and VMs.

-10. Start a new PGP-aware secure Linux distribution with a unique package manager secured with PGP and an abstraction layer built on top of a scalable separation kernel compatible with one or several AMD, Intel and ARM devices.
+10. Start a new PGP-aware secure Linux distribution with a unique package manager secured with PGP and a unique abstraction layer built on top of a unique scalable separation kernel compatible with one or several AMD, Intel and ARM devices.

 Best regards,